Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1.md

    ```

 4. Start the Discovery Agent pointing to the `env_vars` file and the keys directory:

-    * Continuous Discovery mode:

     ```bash
     docker run --env-file ./env_vars -v <pwd>/keys:/keys  axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-discovery-agent:{agentVersion}
-        ```

-        `pwd` relates to the local directory where the docker command is run.
-For Windows, the absolute path is preferred.

-    * Synchronous Discovery mode:

-        ```bash
-        docker run --env-file ./env_vars -v <pwd>/keys:/keys  axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-discovery-agent:{agentVersion} --synchronize
     ```

     `pwd` relates to the local directory where the docker command is run.
 For Windows, the absolute path is preferred.

 5. Run the following health check command to ensure the agent is up and running (continuous mode):